 There is a colossal amount of patient and healthcare data being generated each day.
 This spawns fundamental questions about patient privacy and safety.
-Albeit the incrementally, regulatory authorities are still evaluating out the implications of new technologies on patient security and care.
-In reality, apart from becoming heavy on the pockets for healthcare companies, data breaches also give rise to serious concerns regarding patient safety.
+Albeit incrementally, regulatory authorities are still evaluating out the implications of new technologies on patient security and care.
+In reality, apart from becoming heavy on the pockets of healthcare companies, data breaches also give rise to serious concerns regarding patient safety.
 Therefore, the need to strike a balance between advancements and protecting patient security and safety is, therefore, paramount.

 Know more about Infiniti’s market intelligence solutions for the medical devices industry and how our solutions can help businesses in proactive decision-making – Submit RFP.